background-image

 How should a candidate discuss past failures or mistakes in a journalist interview?

-Candidates should frame past failures positively by focusing on what they learned and how they improved.
-This demonstrates growth and a willingness to adapt.
+Candidates should frame failures positively by focusing on what they learned and how they improved their skills or processes as a result.
+This demonstrates resilience and a growth mindset.

 Start Your journalist Career with OFFERLanded